-• With a Master's Degree in the same or related field, six (6) semesters from their initial enrollment in the Graduate School at NC State.
+• With a Master's Degree in the same or related field, six (6) semesters after their initial enrollment in the Graduate School at NC State as long as they register for a minimum of nine (9) credit hours in each of the six (6) semeters.

-• Without a Master's Degree in the same or related field, 10 semesters from their initial enrollment in the Graduate School at NC State.
+• Without a Master's Degree in the same or related field, ten (10) semesters after their initial enrollment in the Graduate School at NC State as long as they register for a minimum of nine (9) credit hours for the first eight (8) semesters and a minimum of three (3) credit hours for the last two semesters..
 The 10 semesters may include up to four (4) semesters in a Master's classification at NC State as long as they are the first four (4) semesters of graduate study at NC State.